Edwaahh/Discrete_Event_Simulator/README.md

       7. a positive double parameter for the service rate, μ
       8. a positive double parameter for the resting rate, ρ
       9. a double parameter for the probability of resting, Pr
+      10. a double parameter for the probability of a greedy customer occurging, Pg

+-Each queue has a maximum capacity Qmax, and a customer cannot join a queue that is full.
+Note that a customer being served is not inside the queue.
+When a customer arrives and all the queues are full, then the customer leaves.

+-To decide if the server should rest, a random number uniformly drawn from [0, 1] is generated using the RandomGenerator method genRandomRest().
+If the value returned is less than Pr, the server rests with a SERVER_REST event generated.
+Otherwise, it continues serving the next customer.

+As soon as the server rests, a random rest period Tr is generated using the RandomGenerator method genRestPeriod().
+This variable is an exponential random variable, governed by the resting rate, ρ.
+A SERVER_BACK event will be scheduled at Tr + now.

+-There are Nself self-checkout counters set up.
+In particular, if there are k human servers, then the self-checkout counters are identified from k + 1 onwards.
+All self-checkout counters share the same queue.
+When we print out the wait event, we always say that the customer is waiting for the self-checkout counter k + 1, even though this customer may eventually be served by another self-checkout counter

+-An arriving customer is a greedy customer with probability Pg.
+To decide whether a typical or greedy customer is created, a random number uniformly drawn from [0, 1] is generated with the RandomGenerator method genCustomerType().
+If the value returned is less than Pg, a greedy customer is generated, otherwise, a typical customer is generated.

+A sample input and output will be included in the demo folder as a .jpeg file